Benefits of Going to a Community College

 Tuition and fees for courses at community colleges tend to be significantly cheaper than the cost of tuition and expenses at a 4-year university.
 The low cost gives you the chance to save money for other necessities such as housing, food, or supporting your family.
 Many states and cities have also enacted grants and programs - usually known as Promise Programs - that help pay for, or in some cases completely cover, a community college education for residents.
 Here is an example of one in Seattle, Washington!
 Ask your high school counselor if there is anything similar in your area.

-2. Smaller class sizes.
-Most community colleges don't have big lecture halls like universities.
-Class sizes can average 30 students per class, even for introductory courses like Biology 101.
-In a university setting, this number can be in the hundreds.
-This means that in community college, your teacher will know your name, and when you go to office hours you can get help from the teacher.
-Keep in mind, there are TONS of smaller 4-year colleges that also offer small class sizes - it’s just more common at community colleges.
+Community colleges tend to be smaller in size which means classes have fewer students.
+Class sizes can average 30 students per class, even for introductory courses like English 101.
+Classes at large colleges & universities can have introductory lecture courses with hundreds of students.
+This means that in community college, your professor will know who you are and could be able to help you personally during their office hours.
+Keep in mind, there are TONS of smaller 4-year colleges & universities that also offer small class sizes - it’s just more common at community colleges.

 Earning a degree in 2 years